“Harvesting” Part 1 by Gary Grist RN CCP Emeritus

 The Oldest Hospital

 One day I was dispatched to the oldest hospital in the city.
 It was built around the beginning of the 20th century and was without central air conditioning.
 Let me set the scene in the operating room (OR).
 The anesthesia machine looked like something out of Frankenstein’s lab with a maze of dials, gauges, and tubes.
 The electrocautery was the size of a small refrigerator, not the shoebox size of today.
 All the medical gases were supplied from standing tanks in the room rather than from wall outlets.
 Surgical suction was captured in non-disposable glass bottles, and noisy vacuum pumps in the room supplied all the suction.
-There is no quiet wall source suction and nor disposable canisters to keep nurses safe from contamination during clean up.
+There is no quiet wall source suction and no disposable canisters to keep nurses safe from contamination during clean up.

 The OR was on the top floor (5th) of the building, and it was a sweltering midsummer’s day.
 Still, when I entered the OR where the donor was located, I was surprised to see open windows with screens along one wall of the room.
 I wondered why they did not have at least a window A/C unit.
 This was a state-run hospital; that fact probably had a lot to do with its obsolete status.
 This hospital was part of a medical school, and there were a lot of students, interns, and resident doctors in the room to learn about rare organ procurements.
 So, it was crowded and noisy with conversations, unusual during most other surgeries even today.